galsasson/TweakMode/README.md

 Install
 -------
-Make sure you have 'modes' folder in your SketchBook folder (http://processing.org/reference/environment/#Sketchbook) If not, create one.
-Then copy 'dist/TweakMode' to the 'modes' directory.
+- Make sure you have a folder named "modes" in your Sketchbook folder, if not create one.
+The Sketchbook folder location can be found in Processing->Preferences if you don't know where it is.
+- Copy "dist/TweakMode" to the "modes" directory.

-Restart Processing.
+- Restart Processing.